8. Mid Tribulation Events

 The child is snatched up to heaven.
 The same word used for the rapture.
 1 Thess 4:17.
 The ascension is into heaven itself. (the aorist passive indicative)

-Since the devil could not undo the redemptive plan of God, he turns his ire to the woman, the Jewish people.
-She escapes and is preserved by God during the period of the Great tribulation (1260 days/42 months (Rev 11:2; 13:5), or as “a time, times and half a time” (Rev 12:14), and sometimes as three and one-half years (Dan 9:27).
+Since the devil could not undo God's redemptive plan, he turned his ire on the woman, the Jewish people.
+She escaped and was preserved by God during the Great tribulation (1260 days/42 months) (Rev 11:2; 13:5), or as “a time, times and half a time” (Rev 12:14), and sometimes as three and one-half years (Dan 9:27).

 Even though the anti-Christ entered into a peace treaty with Israel to set of the tribulation period, the revived Roman empire involving the antichrist and Satan is more anti-semitic than anyone else.
 The peace treaty is broken after 3 ½ years and now Satan directly tries to attack the Jewish people.
 But a remnant is being protected by God.